Tom-Whi/tom-whi.github.io/_posts/2022-08-08-deploying-vm-with-bicep.md

 - There are variables - these cannot be overridden from outside of the Bicep file, they can be changed to Parameters though if you want to pass them in like that.

-- It's then going to create the reources
+- It's then going to create the resources

 	- Storage account for Boot diags
 	- PIP